stonyz/webterminal/README.md

 Web Terminal
 ====================
-The tool is to facilate the java developer to explorer the file on the server by the shell command, and also can execute some command.
-But currenlty some command can't be supported, such as *top*.
-We may add them later.
+The tool is to facilitate the java developer to explorer the files on the server by the shell command, and also can execute some commands.
+NOT all, only some, such as *top*, which isn't supported.
+We may add more later.

-It's web project built by Maven.
+It's a web project built by Maven.
 Spring and Struts are the main parts.
 The front-end is built by bootstrap.
 We use websocket to communicate, so please make sure your web container support websocket.

 The core code to execute shell command is below,